kamamenszu/winston_logger/README.md

 **Feature file:** 3-receive-information-status.feature :
 * **Scenario:** The Next Action Box should present 'Assign Case' status || **Line:** `8`

+These tests check if complaint has suitable status after administrator assign case to SPTA.
 Path to execute tests from this file:
 ```
 --specs=e2e/features/workflow/4-assign-case-status.feature:<Line>